py-sdl/py-sdl2/doc/tutorial/pong.rst

     function within the ``CollisionSystem``, if the ball collides with one of the paddles.

-  * write an own Renderer, based on :class:`sdl2.ext.Applicator`, which takes care of position and sprite sets ::
+  * write an own render sytem, based on :class:`sdl2.ext.Applicator`, which takes care of position and sprite sets ::

        StaticRepeatingSprite(Entity):